Meet Our Team

 Katherine has worked for 12+ years in administration and fundraising and comes to MCG after a career in the arts and culture sector.
 Katherine holds a BA in Art History, a graduate certificate in Public History, and an MA in Architecture & Design with a focus in green building and historic preservation.
 MCG’s culture aligns with Katherine’s values—environmental sustainability, community building, promoting social change, and advocacy.
 She currently spends most of her time researching native plants, exploring the conservation land that abuts her property, and redesigning the landscape around her home.
 You can reach Katherine at Katherine[at]millcitygrows[dot]org.

-Food Access Team
+Food Access Staff

 Manager, Urban Farm & Mobile Market